GoogleCloudPlatform/ramble/lib/ramble/docs/dev_guides/modifier_dev_guide.rst

 Shared Functionality
 ^^^^^^^^^^^^^^^^^^^^

-This are several directives that are shared between applications and modifiers.
+There are several directives that are shared between applications and modifiers.
 These include success criteria, figures of merit, and figures of merit context.
 For more information on these, refer to either the :ref:`application-dev-guide` or guide, :mod:`ramble.language`.